-VPNs, or Virtual Private Networks, are useful tools for protecting your privacy online and accessing geo-locked content, but you might sometimes find yourself in a situation where you need to use both an encrypted and unencrypted connection at the same time.
-I’ve compiled a list of my top seven VPNs for split tunneling, which allows you to select which apps or websites will be secured with an encrypted connection, and which will be accessed through a direct connection to the internet.
+VPNs, or Virtual Private Networks, are useful tools for protecting your privacy online and accessing geo-restricted content while you’re traveling, but you might sometimes find yourself in a situation where you need to use both an encrypted and unencrypted connection at the same time.
+I’ve compiled a list of my top eight VPNs for split tunneling, which allows you to select which apps or websites will be secured with an encrypted connection, and which will be accessed through a direct connection to the internet.

 - Surfshark: This is my top budget pick.
 It is fast, secure, and lets you bypass specific websites.

 - ExpressVPN: Provides firmware for protecting your entire router with the VPN, and lets you split tunnel by device.
 Thousands of fast servers make it great for streaming as well.

 - CyberGhost: A beginner-friendly VPN that bypasses specific websites.
 The largest number of servers on this list, including servers optimized for streaming and security.

 - IPVanish: A favorite among Kodi users and torrenters.
 IPVanish lets you choose which apps to bypass the connection.

 - PureVPN: Comes with browser apps equipped with split tunneling functionality.

 - Private Internet Access: A fast, lightweight option that supports split tunneling.

 - Atlas VPN: Offers unlimited connections as well as good security and privacy.

 In addition to split tunneling functionality, I made sure each of my selections excelled in other areas, including: